 - Review Copies/Publicity: Underpinned by an extensive media database, classified by fine subject interest and circulation size, review copies are sent out proactively.
 Additionally, press releases and advance proof copies are ‘placed’ with the press and/or professional magazines.

 - Meetings & Conferences: Title displays are arranged at relevant academic and professional meetings and conferences throughout the year.
-View our products first hand by visiting the following professional meetings coming up in 2013:

 - Inspection Copy Programme: Requests from professors and other course leaders for reading copies of core and supplementary texts are selectively filled, but only on the understanding that feedback will be provided, either by completion of an online evaluation form, or in the form of a follow-up telephone interview.
 Detail on confirmed adoptions are routinely fed to our regional sales representatives for sell-through to the relevant college bookstore.